nutritionfactsorg/daily-dozen-ios/CONTRIBUTING.md

 Before you create and submit a Pull Request, please create an [Issue Ticket][issue] which describes the envisioned contribution.
 An Issue Ticket will allow for discussion of how a fix or enhancement aligns with project history, impact, and roadmap.
 This step should also clarify approach, timeline, and naturally lead to a go/no-go/defer action plan from a core team member.

-If an Issue Ticket proceeds to a "go" plan, then you can be pointed to which branch to use at that time.
+If an Issue Ticket proceeds to a "go" plan, then you will be pointed to which branch to use at that time.

 **Getting Up To Speed**